rikosintie/Haas_Data_collect/docs/Pi_5_Appliance.md

 Use the following to edit the included st40.service file `sudo nano /etc/systemd/system/st40.service`

 This will open `st40.service` in the built in `nano` editor.

+!!!
+Note
     For whatever reason, `nano` doesn't use the normal text editor keys.
-If you are brand new to Linux use this tutorial to learn nano [The beginners guide to Nano the Linux command line text editor](https://www.howtogeek.com/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/)
+If you are brand new to Linux use this tutorial to learn nano - [The beginners guide to Nano the Linux command line text editor](https://www.howtogeek.com/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/)

+#### What you need to modify

+- Description - The description is shown when you check the status of the service.
+Change to something that makes sense in your environment
+- User - Your username probably isn't mhubbard.
+Change to your username
+- WorkingDirectory - I recommend you keep this format and just change the username in the path.
+- ExecStart - This is where the table of Names, ports, IP addresses comes in handy.

+Nothing else needs to be changed in the service file.

 ----------------------------------------------------------------